videojs/spellbook/docs/sb-lint-lang.md

   <package.json>.spellbook.lang='{}'
     Lang configuration to use in spellbook.
-If this is set to a false value then lang builds will never be attempted.
+If this is set to a false value then lang linting will never be attempted.

   <package.json>.spellbook.lang.src='lang/'
     Source directory to use for lang files, set in package.json.
 If this is unset 'lang/' will be used.
-If this directory does not exist lang will not be built.
+If this directory does not exist lang will not be linted.

 ## SEE ALSO

-  sb-build-all(1), sb-build(1), sb-build-lang-all(1), sb-build-lang-copy(1)
+  sb-lint-lang-all(1), sb-lint-lang-src(1)

 ## EXIT